 A champion of the Data First, AI Later movement, Professor Hurle advocates for structured, high-quality data as the foundation for ethical AI, improving patient outcomes, efficiency, and trust in digital healthcare.

 Saleem Sayani is a leader in digital health, driving technology-driven solutions to improve healthcare access across Asia and Africa.
-As Director of the Technology Innovation Support Centre at Aga Khan University and AKDN dHRC, he leads initiatives in telemedicine, virtual care, and biomedical engineering, securing multimillion-dollar fun
+As Director of the Technology Innovation Support Centre at Aga Khan University and AKDN dHRC, he leads initiatives in telemedicine, virtual care, and biomedical engineering, securing multimillion-dollar fu

 Saleem Sayani is a leader in digital health, driving technology-driven solutions to improve healthcare access across Asia and Africa.
 As Director of the Technology Innovation Support Centre at Aga Khan University and AKDN dHRC, he leads initiatives in telemedicine, virtual care, and biomedical engineering, securing multimillion-dollar funding from global organizations.